 Thomas Egner, Secretary General at the EBA, speaks about major industry trends and explains how the EBA is providing value for its members.

 Where we come from

 The EBA was founded in 1985 by 18 commercial banks and the European Investment Bank with the support of the European Commission.

 The EBA's original mission was to promote the ECU and to facilitate its use by developing and managing the ECU Clearing System.

-As owner and operator of the ECU Clearing System, the EBA provided a useful forum for payment practitioners to develop a pan-European vision and roadmap in preparation of the European Monetary Union.
+As owner and operator of the ECU Clearing System, the EBA provided a forum for payment practitioners to develop a pan-European vision and roadmap in preparation of the European Monetary Union.
 The EBA became the incubator of pan-European payment infrastructure services for euro transactions.
-In close co-operation with its member banks, the Association successively delivered EURO1, a large-value clearing system for euro payments, STEP1, a single payment system for commercial transactions and STEP2, a pan-European automated clearing house (PE-ACH) processing euro retail payments in euro.
-Upon completion, all three payment systems were handed over to the EBA CLEARING Company, which continues to manage and operate these systems.
+In close co-operation with its member banks, the EBA delivered EURO1, a large-value clearing system for euro payments, STEP1, a single payment system for commercial transactions, and STEP2, a pan-European automated clearing house (PE-ACH) processing euro retail payments in euro.
+All three payment systems were handed over to EBA CLEARING, the company which continues to manage and operate these systems today.

-Over the past few years, the EBA has played a major role in actively supporting banks in their migration to the Single Euro Payments Area (SEPA) and in other bank-driven initiatives requiring hands-on co-operation at a pan-European level.
-This work has included contributing to the development and improvement of pan-European business practices in co-operation with regulatory and industry bodies as well as communicating and explaining these business practices and other industry developments to the EBA membership and to the wider industry.
+In recent years, the EBA has played a major role in actively supporting banks in their migration to the Single Euro Payments Area (SEPA) and in other bank-driven initiatives requiring hands-on co-operation at a pan-European level.
+This work has included contributing to the development and improvement of pan-European business practices in co-operation with regulatory and industry bodies as well as communicating and explaining these business practices and other industry developments to the EBA community and to the wider industry.